meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 * The article editing template must be the same as the article creation template, except with all of the fields filled in.

-### 3.1 Previewing articles

-**Primary Actor:** A user

-**Brief:** When editing an article, previewing ensures that the formatting is correct.

-**Preconditions:** The user is creating an article, or is on the edit page of an article.

-**Trigger:** The user clicks the preview button.

-**Postcondition:**

-* The article is rendered in-place, without committing anything to the database.

-**Basic Flow:**

-1. The user is making changes to an article, or writing a new one.
-2. The preview button is clicked.
-3. The article is rendered in-place, and is presented to the user.

 ### 4.0 Adding aliases

 **Primary Actor:** A user